 In the years ahead, the civil engineering segment of the precast market is expected to grow in importance.
 This segment includes products such as prestressed concrete railway sleepers, railway panels and walls, bridge beams, road and tram slabs, foundation piles, utility poles and towers, and retaining walls.

 Since most of the demand for civil engineering prefabrication is driven by the railway sector, the long-term outlook for this segment remains positive.
 A key development will be the implementation of the railway component of the Central Communication Port.
 A government decision made in June 2024 to launch the High-Speed Rail initiative led to a major update of the Database of top 3000 major construction projects.
-As a result, the total value of 270 railway and tramway projects rose to PLN 200bn, up from PLN 130bn in previous years.
+As a result, the total value of the top 400 railway and tramway projects underway or planned in Poland rose to more than PLN 280bn, of which as much as 10% will be allocated to the supply of specialised prefabricated elements, such as string-concrete sleepers and crossings, track and crossing slabs, platform walls and slabs, wells and cable ducts, as well as foundation piles and lighting poles.

 Stable role of precast in residential construction